Cost of Living in Italy for Indian Students in 2026

 As per the expenditure analysis for international students who would be spending on their living expenses in Italy, it can be said that a large chunk of the expenses would go into purchasing food items followed by monthly rent payments.
 Just for reference, a percentage-wise bifurcation has been given below for reference for the cost of living in Italy for international students:

-The rates given above are calculated based on €1 = INR 89.61 as on August 24, 2023.
-The rates are subject to change, hence the applicants must calculate with caution.
+The rates given above are calculated based on €1 = INR 110 as of July 2026.
+The rates are subject to change; hence the applicants must calculate with caution.

 Cost of Living in Italian Cities: Rome & Milan

 Since Rome and Milan are the two top cities in Italy, the cost of living in Milan and Rome is also very high.
 The cost of living for a single international student in Milan for a year is around €10,032 while in Rome is €9,925.
-Thus, the cost of living in Milan is slightly higher than the cost of living in Rome.
+Thus, the student accommodation in Milan is slightly higher than the cost of living in Rome.

 For better clarity of difference, the following table shows a comparison of the costs in Milan and Rome for international students thinking about studying in Italy: